ChrisCarini/intellij-platform-plugin-verifier-action/README.md

 the two default checks as of authoring this capability.
 This may change in the future, but a minor version bump (at a minimum) will happen should that occur.

+### `mute-plugin-problems`

+This optional input sets which plugins problems will be ignored.
+Multiple values can be passed in as a comma-separated string.

+See https://github.com/JetBrains/intellij-plugin-verifier?tab=readme-ov-file#check-plugin for more details.

+#### Valid options

+    - `ForbiddenPluginIdPrefix`
+    - `TemplateWordInPluginId`
+    - `TemplateWordInPluginName`

 ## Results
 The results of the execution are captured in a file for use in subsequent steps if you so choose.